-ESI released their Global State of the PMO report, the report makes interesting reading around the services provided by a Project Management Office (PMO), whether a PMO sits are department or corporate level and the overall value and benefit of a PMO.
+ESI released their Global State of the PMO report; the report makes interesting reading around the services provided by a Project Management Office (PMO), whether a PMO sits at department or corporate level, and the overall value and benefit of a PMO.

-One area of the report which stood out for the CBO team was the section regarding how PMO value or benefits are challenged.
+One area of the report which stood out for the CBO team was the section regarding how a PMO’s value or benefits are challenged.
 The key areas of the PMO that the report highlighted as being challenged are: